rob-brown/RBCoreDataAdditions/README.markdown

  3. `RBCoreDataAdditions` adds standard, lockless thread-safety through context merge notifications.

- 4. Automatic, lightweight migration is turned on by default.
+ 4. Automatic, lightweight migration is turned on by default but you may opt out by changing one line.

 On top of all this, by having this code in a centralized location, adding a feature here gives that feature to everyone else.
 You could never do this with your app delegates.